Quick Start: How to Use AVAnnotate

 Step 2: Create a New Project

-Select + Add and input information about the new project, including Title Description Language ` Project Slug and Project Authors and Collaborators`.
+Select + Add and input information about the new project, including Title Description Language and Project Slug.
+Project Authors and Collaborators are optional.
 For more information, see Projects.

 Step 3: Add an Event

-Timestamped annotations are added to each AV file.
 Annotations and timestamps are user-created and correspond to a point or range in the audio or video.
-Annotations contain information about the media that might include a transcript; captions; information about formal features of the media, like shot sequence, volume, or lighting; historical or cultural context; environmental noises such as fans or car horns; or conceptual notes or themes.
-Annotations often include tags for indexing.
+Annotations contain information about the audio and video that might include a transcript; captions; information about formal features of the media, like shot sequence, volume, or lighting; historical or cultural context; environmental noises such as fans or car horns; or information about conceptual notes or themes.
 For more information, see Annotations.

 Step 6: Customize pages to build context

-Users can create auto-generated pages for each event as well as design custom pages that include text, whole events, or AV clips with or without associated annotations, event or AV clip comparisons, and images (via URL links).
-What appears on these pages is entirely up to the user; users may add a page that includes an introduction or conclusion to the project; build separate sections of an accompanying analytical essay; add context or pedagogical implications for events and annotations; explain the annotation choices made in the project; etc. For more information, see Pages.
+Users can create auto-generated pages for each event as well as design custom pages that include text, whole events, AV clips with or without associated annotations, AV clip comparisons, and images (via URL links).
+Users might add a page that includes an introduction or conclusion to the project; build separate sections of an accompanying analytical essay; add context or pedagogical implications for events and annotations; explain the annotation choices made in the project; etc. For more information, see Pages.

-Step 6: Share your AVAnnotate project with the world!
+Step 7: Publish and share your AVAnnotate project with the world!

 Refer to Helpful Tips before getting started and Spreadsheet Templates for bulk uploading using spreadsheets.